maxbundscherer/a-sdr/docs/index.md

 ### News

 - **New data is automatically published every two hours**.
+- **Ft8 data collecting is/was disabled at 05.04.2022.
+I try to receive wefax.**
 - **Ft8 data collecting was disabled at 30.03.2022.
 I tried to receive wefax**.

 ## Maps